amarantha-k/cbas/_drafts/primer-beer.md

 ### Organizing Data in Analytics ###

 The top-level organizing concept in the Analytics data world is the _dataverse_.
-A **dataverse**, short for "data universe", is a namespace that gives you a place to create and manage datasets and other artifacts for a given Analytics application.
+A **dataverse**, short for data universe, is a namespace that gives you a place to create and manage datasets and other artifacts for a given Analytics application.
 In that respect, a dataverse is similar to a database or a schema in a relational DBMS.
 To store your data in Analytics, you create a dataverse and then use it to hold the _datasets_ for your own data.
 We'll get to this next.
-You get a "Default" dataverse for free, and Analytics will just use that if you don't specify another dataverse.
+You get a *Default* dataverse for free, and Analytics will just use that if you don't specify another dataverse.

 **Datasets** are containers that hold collections of JSON objects.
 They are similar to tables in RDBMS or keyspaces in N1QL.
-In this tutorial, all of the datasets you create are "**shadow datasets**" that contain real-time synchronized copies of selected data from Couchbase Server.
+In this tutorial, all of the datasets you create are **shadow datasets** that contain real-time synchronized copies of selected data from Couchbase Server.
 For shadow datasets, Analytics uses DCP to automatically maintain its own local representations for the JSON documents in the Couchbase Server data nodes.

 OK, let's put these concepts to work.

-A newly created Analytics instance starts out "empty".
+A newly created Analytics instance starts out *empty*.
 That is, it contains no data other than the Analytics system catalogs.
-These system catalogs live in a special dataverse called the "Metadata" dataverse.
+These system catalogs live in a special dataverse called the **Metadata** dataverse.
 Query the Metadata dataverse like so:

     SELECT * FROM Metadata.`Dataverse`;

 The output will resemble this on a freshly installed system:

     {